NickyMeuleman/nicky-blog/content/linux-on-windows-wsl2-zsh-docker/index.md

 git config --global core.autocrlf input
 ```

-### node
+### Node

 You can install it as a standalone package.
-Now we can harness all those linux-y tools, I'll use `nvm` to make using different versions easier.
+Now we can harness all those linux-y tools, I'll use `nvm` instead to make using different versions easier.

 [The nvm repo](https://github.com/nvm-sh/nvm) has excellent installation instructions.